Bug report #16945

 As it really does not corrupts the data I cannot tag this as "high priority" unless is a regression from a previous QGIS version (and it may be the case, but can't try right now).

-#2 Updated by Etienne MORO about 3 years ago
+#2 Updated by Etienne MORO over 3 years ago

 After several tests, I think the real problem is that in a Spatialite DB, you've got a table named geometry_columns_field_infos which isn't correctly filled when you add a field in QGis.

 When you create a new field of type REAL, in the table geometry_columns_field_infos, you should fill the field double_values with the total number of rows, instead of filling the field null_values, even if all the values are NULL (at the beginning).
 Because after, even if you fill all the rows of the new field with real values in QGis, the table named geometry_columns_field_infos is not changed (only the field null_values is filled).

 I hope this explanation will help you to correct that problem.
 I understand it's not a blocking problem, but it's very annoying when you try to create new data in a spatialite DB with QGis.